- What is lead nurturing?

-- How to get started with a lead nurturing strategy
+- 6 steps to get started with a lead nurturing strategy

 Instead, buyers want to take their time to research and evaluate their own options before they take contact with a company.
 Buyers want to be listened to, and this type of behavior challenges the traditional way of selling.

 Instead, B2B companies need to find ways to nurture these leads until they are ready to buy, which is known as lead nurturing.

 What is lead nurturing?

 Lead nurturing essentially helps your buyer get to know your business.
 Think of it as the dating period where two people get to know each other before getting married.
 It also enables you to educate, inform and build trust with your leads and move them from the top of the buyer’s funnel (when they are not quite ready to buy) into the lower part of the funnel (when they are ready to buy).

 Why do you need a lead nurturing strategy?

 Creating and maintaining great relationships are still key in this new Buyer 2.0 world.
 Lead nurturing helps you to be present on the channels where your buyers are present, engage them and increase the chance that they will start a relationship with your business.